The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Results and discussion

 \cite{navarro1997universal} propose that older halos, which formed in higher cosmic densities, tend to have larger characteristic densities and concentrations.
 Using high-resolution N-body simulations, \cite{zhao2009accurate} find that the halo concentration is tightly correlated with the universe age when its progenitor first reaches 4\% of their current mass, i.e. $t/t_{0.04}$ in their work.
 Therefore, we speculate that two main factors may influence the $n-c$ relation in our results.
 One is introduced by the halo mass-concentration relation, that the positive $n-M_h$ relation would introduce negative correlations between $n$ and $c$.
 The other is that more concentrated galaxies with larger S\'{e}rsic indices form earlier at fixed stellar mass, with their host halos form earlier as well, and dark matter halos with earlier formation times have larger concentrations.
 Among these two factors, the latter may play a dominant role for our galaxy samples.

 To further test our hypothesis, we control halo mass in the sample by using the halo mass from the group catalog \(M_{G}\), which is assigned using the abundance matching technique \citep{yang2021extended}.
-We select galaxies with $10^{13.3} < M_{G} < 10^{13.8}{\rm M_\odot} /h$ and divide them into two subsamples based on their S\'{e}rsic index ($n$) to measure the ESD.
-The right panel of Figure \ref{fig:fixed} shows the ESD measurements, Table \ref{tab:baseres} presents sample information and best-fit parameters , which are also shown by the green square points in Figure \ref{fig:nmc}.
+Considering the positive correlation between the S\'ersic index $n$ and halo mass $M_h$, we could adjust the selection range of $M_G$ to ensure the halo mass is the same for different galaxy samples.
+Specifically, we divide the sample into two groups based on S\'ersic index: for galaxies with $0.8 < n < 4$, we select samples satisfying $10^{13.3} < M_G < 10^{13.8}\rm M_\odot/h$; for galaxies with $4 < n < 8$, we use samples with $10^{13.3} < M_G < 10^{13.7} M_\odot/h$.
+The right panel of Figure \ref{fig:fixed} shows the ESD measurements, Table \ref{tab:baseres} presents sample information and best-fit parameters, which are also shown by the green squares in Figure \ref{fig:nmc}.
 We find that the halo masses from the group catalog of the two subsamples are very consistent, but halo concentrations for galaxies with larger S\'{e}rsic indices are higher, still consistent with the $n-c$ relation shown and discussed earlier.
 Furthermore, compared to the $n-c$ relation without controlling halo mass, the relation becomes steeper.
 This implies that by reducing the negative $M_h-c$ relationship caused by accretion and merging, the positive correlation between $n$ and $c$ becomes slightly strengthened.
 This also supports our speculation that the host halos of galaxies with higher S\'{e}rsic indices are formed earlier, leading to higher halo concentrations, and this effect is stronger than the influence of later-time halo mergers to decrease the concentration at least for the massive CMASS galaxies at $z\sim0.57$.

+From the perspective of assembly bias, we find that the halo bias of the galaxy sample with higher S\'ersic index is lower, which is also reflected in the lower large-scale ESD shown in Figure \ref{fig:fixed}. \citet{Wechsler2006ApJ} proposed that for massive halos with fixed halo mass, those form earlier (with higher concentration) have weaker clustering, resulting in a smaller halo bias.
+From this standpoint, our findings further support the inference that halos hosting galaxies with higher S\'ersic indices formed earlier.
+This also suggests that the S\'ersic index could serve as a proxy for halo concentration or formation time, which could be used in the future to probe the assembly bias of galaxy clusters.